Download SymDiag v3

 • Initial Facts editor with examples

-Issues resolved in SymDiag v2 for Windows
+Resolves the following SymDiag v2 for Windows issues:

 • Slow data collection